yerasoni20/parallel_web-crawler/README.md

 # Project: Parallel Web Crawler
 This is initially built legacy web crawler, single-threaded application.
-It's a bit slow, and to improve its performance, it needs to upgrade the code to take advantage of multi-core architectures to increase crawler throughput.
+It's a bit slow, and to improve its performance, it needs to upgrade the code to take advantage of multi-core architectures to increase crawler throughput and making it a multi-threaded application.
 Furthermore, it will measure the performance of your crawler to prove that, given the same amount of time, the multi-threaded implementation can visit more web pages than the legacy implementation.

 It performs the following steps to achieve the throughput:-